azmec/azmec/README.md

 - C#
 - C++
 - Pedalogical Psychology
-- Educational applications of Sociology
+- Pedalogical application of Sociology
+- Pedalogical Application of Video Games and Interactive Media

 # Current Goals 🔴
 - Major in Computer Science and Applications